TJLatin/website/_officers/sthavir-vinjamuri.md

 word: spelunca
 ---

 Salvete, I'm Sthavir and I'm your Junior Dominus Telae for the year!
+Latin is the coolest club ever, and we have so many fun activities!
+Outside of Latin, I like reading, watching movies (especially Marvel), and doing Biology things.